PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 What can I say?
 It was fantastic!
 Diving the wall here was comparable to Cozumel, but without the current.
 The water was warm, the visibility was great — probably around 70 feet.
 There was a slight current on our second dive, but it was not too bad.
 We went during a rainy day, so unfortunately the sun was not out.
 I imagine, if the sun was out, the reefs would have been spectacular.

 After a nice, long surface interval, we had our second dive at a site known as Old Buoy.
 Another nice wall dive, but of course shallower this time.
 Our maximum depth on this dive was about 60 feet.
-There were all sorts of canyons and trenches you could swim in.
+There were all sorts of canyons and trenches we swam in/trough.
 We stayed down only about 35 minutes, but I could have stayed all day!

 At both sites, the walls and reefs were covered with fans, corals, sponges and all sorts of sea life.
 Everything was very colorful, healthy and alive.